Employer Sponsored Visa Costs Are Going Up: What the July 2026 CSIT/SSIT Increase Means for You

 • Subclass 186 - Employer Nomination Scheme (ENS)

-• Both the Direct Entry and Temporary Residence Transition streams must meet CSIT or SSIT, depending on the occupation
+• Both the Direct Entry and Temporary Residence Transition (TRT) streams must meet the CSIT or SSIT, depending on the nominated occupation and stream

 WARNING